 Signs throughout the park describe the Secwepemc culturally important native plants, trees and shrubs growing in the park and their traditional uses.
 The text on the interpretive signs is drawn from the traditional knowledge of beloved Secwepemc Elder Dr. Mary Thomas.
 On September 30, 2020 the park was officially opened to the public with a dedication to Mary Thomas by her daughter, Bonnie Thomas and sister Ethel Thomas.

 The park signage was originally developed for the Switzmalph Cultural Society in Salmon Arm which was founded by Mary.
 The signs have a scannable QR code that links to a web page with additional information and ecological requirements of each tree and shrub.

 Our location in the Spallumcheen Valley is an area where the Shuswap Nation (Secwepemc) and Okanagan Nation (Syilx) Territories overlapped five thousand years ago.
 Future park signage will feature insights into Secwepemc and Syilx cultures, traditions and historical land use and their belief that protection of the land and natural resources means the protection of the coming generations.

 Youth are our wetland ambassadors who work and volunteer in the park, monitoring the wetland ponds, birds, animals, amphibians, insects and plants, learning hands about biodiversity conservation and maintaining a park journal.

-The two acre park is open to the public with COVID-19 physical distancing rules in place.
+The two acre park is open year round to the public during daylight hours.